Which are the best PEMF Machines?

 This is a major problem at the heart of the PEMF industry and anyone who glosses over it is either ignorant or dishonest.

-On the full-body mats of our main systems (the route we take to helping the central nervous system, heart rate variability and all the body’s other major systems), the maximum intensity is still only around 50 microTesla (0.5 gauss), rising to 300 microTesla, or 3 gauss, with the Spot applicator.
-And we actually recommend far lower levels than even that for daily use!
+On the full-body mats of our main systems (the route we take to helping the central nervous system, heart rate variability and all the body’s other major systems), the maximum intensity is still only around 50 microTesla (0.5 gauss), rising to 300 microTesla (3 gauss), with the Spot applicator.
+And especially on the mat, we actually recommend far lower levels than even that for daily use!

 Higher intensities can be useful